 There is a range of potential advantages to the zero-based budgeting approach.
 With the proper implementation, ZBB will enable your organization to

 1. Challenge the status quo: Zero-based budgeting encourages the business to take a hard look at what's working and what isn't across various processes and business activities.
-Cost centres may be redefined and activities examined to ensure finances are allocated most effectively.
+Cost centers may be redefined and activities examined to ensure finances are allocated most effectively.

 2. Reduce costs while increasing efficiency: ZBB encourages department heads to seek to be more efficient, so increasing workloads actively do not drive increased spending – effectively determining how to do more with less.

-3. Maintain control over the budget: Unlike traditional budgeting, where many budget holders rollover or inflate the previous year's budget without justifying why – ZBB encourages departments to review all aspects of their budget before submitting it.
+3. Maintain control over the budget: Unlike traditional budgeting, where many budget holders roll over or inflate the previous year's budget without justifying why – ZBB encourages departments to review all aspects of their budget before submitting it.
 This gives greater control over budgets across the organization while potentially also helping to reduce inefficient spending.

 4. Drive continuous improvement in activities: Instead of using previous budgets to form the basis of the next one, zero-based budgeting encourages managers to continually review their department's activities and determine where improvements can be made.